UPDATED! Universal Studios Japan (USJ): The Ultimate Guide (2023 Edition)

 The Wizarding World of Harry Potter is genuinely incredible

-This is Harry Potter fan heaven!
-And, if you are a Harry Potter fan, you should expect to easily spend half a day here alone.
+This is Harry Potter fan heaven and, if you are a Harry Potter fan, you should expect to easily spend half a day here alone.
 More if you want to see and try everything.

 Hagrid's cottage Harry Potter Universal Studios japan The Real Japan Rob Dyer